trailofbits/manticore/docs/models.rst

 Function Models
 ===============

-The Manticore function modeling API can be used to replace a certain function in the target program with a model that implements the equivalent semantics.
+The Manticore function modeling API can be used to override a certain function in the target program with an custom implementation in Python.
 This can greatly increase performance.

 Manticore comes with implementations of function models for some popular library routines (core models), and also offers a user API for defining user-defined models.